Classes at Sun & Moon Yoga Studio

 A fast-paced, challenging practice that builds stamina and strength through a series of flowing poses.
 Students should be comfortable coming quickly into standing poses with good alignment and should be practicing at Level 2 or above.
 Appropriate for beginning Ashtanga-style and power yoga practitioners.

 Adds more advanced poses and challenging transitions to the fast, flowing pace of Vinyasa 1.
 Open to Level 3+ students or students comfortable with a Vinyasa 1 practice who are ready to expand their focus and core strength.
 Appropriate for experienced Ashtanga-style and power yoga practitioners.

-Yoga for Boys (on hiatus until fall!)
+Yoga for Boys

 The adolescent boy will learn ways to focus his mind, condition his body to help avoid athletic injuries, build flexibility to balance his emerging strength, and manage emotions.
 The class is designed for middle and high school boys seeking a peaceful environment without the distraction of girls.

 Yoga for Healthy Aging